 General

-Bundle Streaming Service (BSS) (reference [8]) is a pair of complementary capabilities designed to provide satisfactory contemporaneous presentation of streamed data in transmission sequence, possibly with some omissions due to data loss in transit, while also supporting retrospective presentation of the same stream with all omissions automatically repaired by background retransmission.
-The two complimentary components are the BSS Database Library (5.1.2) and the BSS Protocol (5.1.3).
+Bundle Streaming Service (Annex B) and Bundle Streaming Service Protocol (Annex B) are proposed mechanisms for reliable transmission and acquisition of streaming video data over delayed and/or disrupted links.
+While these mechanisms remain experimental and are not yet documented in formal specifications, the concepts they realize seem potentially useful.The two components are the BSS Database Library (5.1.2) and the BSS Protocol (5.1.3).

 BSS is not a video service per se: unlike the Deutsches Zentrum für Luft- und Raumfahrt (DLR) technologies for video over DTN, discussed later in 5.2, it is not specifically tuned for video transmission.
 By the same token, it is not limited to video transmission: the general character of BSS data delivery can be applied to one-way voice transmission, to ‘real-time’ telemetry, or to any other continuous data stream that can be transported by bundles.
 Good video display quality will always require application-layer data conditioning such as is performed by transparent gateways (as discussed later) and direct H.264 systems.
 BSS, in contrast, focuses on transport resilience and buffer management.